klahnakoski/terraform-parser/README.md

 # terraform-parser

-Parse terraform scripts into JSON, including
+Parse Terraform scripts into JSON

 ## Status

-**Dec 2022** - This an experimental parser that can parse the [futurice terraform-examples](https://github.com/futurice/terraform-examples)
+**Dec 2022** - This an experimental parser that can parse the

 ## Problem

 An application (or docker image, or lambda) is a black box to infrastructure: Services defined in infrastructure are communicated to the application as a set of environment variables.

-We want to defined services independently, in terraform, and then merge many services into a single infrastructure specification.
+We want to define services independently, in terraform, and then merge many services into a single infrastructure specification.
 Specifically, we want to

 * avoiding terraform namespace collision
 * merge the vars and other resources